Respecting Snowy Owls - Visitors from the Arctic Tundra

 Their beautiful yellow eyes are striking and their feathery talons make it appear as if they are wearing snowshoes.
 And if you glimpse them in flight, you will witness a five-foot wingspan.
 Snowy Owls are simply majestic to behold.

 Many wonder why Snowy Owls travel south to begin with, and why their numbers are so much higher in certain years.
 “It's all about food!” explains Audubon Senior Director of Education and expert birder Lauren Parmelee.
 “Snowy Owl numbers are closely connected to the populations of rodents in the Arctic region called lemmings.
-In years when there are plenty of lemmings, these owls lay more eggs and successfully raise more young to adulthood.
+In years when there are plenty of lemmings, these owls lay more eggs and successfully raise a larger number young to adulthood.
 But when winter comes to the tundra, competition for food increases dramatically and many of the younger birds disperse beyond the boundaries of their arctic habitat.”
 These hungry birds will then travel a great distance looking for food and will appear on the beaches and rocky shorelines in Rhode Island and other coastal states.

 The Audubon Society of Rhode Island, independent and unaffiliated with the National Audubon Society, was founded in 1897.
 Today, with 17,000 members and supporters, the Audubon Society of Rhode Island is dedicated to education, land conservation, and advocacy.
 Audubon independently protects or owns almost 9,500 acres of woodlands and coastal property embracing diverse natural habitats.
 More than 20,000 people participate annually in our education programming.
 A voice in statewide ecological issues, the Society actively fulfills its environmental stewardship through preservation and protection of Rhode Island's natural heritage.